SARS-CoV-2 / COVID-19

 In total, there were about 26,000 cases of Ebola and nearly10,000 deaths in those three countries over a 1-year period.
 The 2014 outbreak was particularly serious because it affected urbanized areas, whereas previous outbreaks occurred in remote villages that were easier to contain.

 Effective virus control requires extensive surveillance, tracking, and reporting of new cases.
 In addition, education of the general population is essential for minimizing exposure risk through properly handling infected patients or items and limiting travel.

 H5N1 is a highly pathogenic strain of the avian influenza virus found among domestic poultry stocks in Asia and the Middle East.
 Outbreaks of H5N1 began in the 1990s, and the H5N1 strain was isolated in 1996 from a goose in China.
 H5N1 avian flu, which is highly contagious and deadly in birds, spread rapidly throughout Asia.

 Although human infection with H5N1 is rare, people can contract avian flu after direct contact with infected birds.
 The first human cases were reported in Hong Kong in 1997.
 Since 2003, over 650 cases of human infection with H5N1 have been reported in over 15 countries.

 Approximately 60% of people infected with H5N1 have died.
-Variants of H5N1 have arisen that are particularly infectious to mammals and migratory birds.
-This has led to the rapid spread of the virus throughout Asia, the Middle East, and Europe.
+Variants of H5N1 have arisen that are exceptionally infectious to mammals and migratory birds.
+This has led to the virus's rapid spread throughout Asia, the Middle East, and Europe.

 To date, the avian flu is not spread from person to person.
 However, the frequent mutation rate of flu viruses combined with the highly pathogenic nature of H5N1 in birds is cause for alarm.
 Scientists fear a mutated form of H5N1 may arise that is contagious in humans and can be spread through sneezing or coughing, leading to the possibility of a worldwide epidemic.